rpedroni/NumberMunchers/README.md

 + Player
   1. Selects moves for hero (move directions and "eat")
 + Numbers
   1. Used to fill up cells.
-For now, just randomly generated with no purpose besides filling up cells
+Number generation follows a set of pre-defined rules (currently, just generating a random set of numbers to fill in cells)
   <!-- - Number of correct options in range [X, Y] -->
 + Levels (in future version!)
   <!-- 1.
 Every level has a mathematical proposition (e.g. Multiples of 5) (in future version: equations  3 x 12 = ?)